louis-e/arnis/README.md

 - [ ] Evaluate and implement elevation
 - [ ] Generate a few big cities using high performance hardware and make them available to download

-## :trophy: Hall of Fame Contributors
+## :trophy: Open Source
+##### Key objectives of this project:
+- **Modularity**: Ensure that all components (e.g., data fetching, processing, and world generation) are cleanly separated into distinct modules for better maintainability and scalability.
+- **Performance Optimization**: Utilize Rust’s memory safety and concurrency features to optimize the performance of the world generation process.
+- **Comprehensive Documentation**: Detailed in-code documentation for a clear structure and logic.
+- **User-Friendly Experience**: Focus on making the project easy to use for end users, with the potential to develop a graphical user interface (GUI) in the future.
+Suggestions and discussions on UI/UX are welcome.
+- **Cross-Platform Support**: Ensure the project runs smoothly on Windows, macOS, and Linux.

+#### Contributors:
 This section is dedicated to recognizing and celebrating the outstanding contributions of individuals who have significantly enhanced this project.
 Your work and dedication are deeply appreciated!

-#### Contributors:
 - louis-e
 - callumfrance
 - amir16yp